 Bus: There is a bus that runs from Puerto Viejo to Manzanillo every day at 6:45, 7:45, 9:45, 11:45, 13:45, 16:45, 18:45 and 19:45 every day.
 On Sundays, they have extra service at 12:45.
 15:45 and 17:45.
 You can get off at Chiquita (there is a big road sign).

 There isn’t direct road access to the beach so if you drive, you will need to park on the road and walk down the trails to the beach.

 Since Playa Chiquita is in the Caribbean side of Costa Rica, it doesn’t experience the typical dry and rainy tropical patterns.
-The Caribbean is humid all year long and doesn’t have strict dry – rainy seasons, it can even rain all year long.
-The sunniest months are September and October and rainiest are July and November.
+The Caribbean is humid all year long and doesn’t have strict dry – rainy seasons.
+It can even rain all year long.
+The sunniest months are September and October and rainiest are June and November.